giobart/LocalDeployer/README.md

 ```
 Note that the mandatory part in the deployment descriptor is just the PROJECT_NAME

-Now on your development machine, place yourself in the root folder of the project and type:
+Now on your development machine, from the root folder of the project type:

 `localdeployer deploy`